 The General Assembly has the power of censuring states for violating UN Charter principles.
 In the 1960s the assembly refused to seat the South African delegations because the country was practicing apartheid, in violation of both Security Council resolutions and principles of international law.
 In 1992, the assembly refused to give Serbia the former Yugoslavian seat in the assembly.
 Belgrade later was given representation under the name of Yugoslavia.

-In August 2012, the General Assembly voted 133-12 to strongly denounce the Syrian government for the killings and atrocities that have occurred since the start of the Syrian uprising in March 2011.
+In August 2012, the General Assembly voted 133–12 to strongly denounce the Syrian government for the atrocities that have occurred since the start of the Syrian uprising in March 2011.
 Thirty-three countries abstained from voting on the resolution, which was overwhelmingly backed by Western countries and their allies.

 What are some noteworthy assembly actions?

 - Universal Declaration of Human Rights.
 In 1948, two years after the assembly convened its inaugural session, it promulgated the Universal Declaration of Human Rights, which contained thirty articles stating the UN's view on human rights.
 A historic act, it proclaimed the "inherent dignity" and "equal and inalienable rights of all members of the human family."
 The assembly called for the act to be "disseminated, displayed, read, and expounded" in the schools and educational institutions of all member countries.
 As the Chair of the UN's Commission on Human Rights, former U.S. First Lady Eleanor Roosevelt helped to draft and pass the declaration, saying it "may well become the international Magna Carta for all men everywhere."
 Human rights issues remain contentious, however.
-And as this CFR Backgrounder points out, the UN Human Rights Council continues to face criticism for, among other things, allowing countries with poor human rights standards to be members.
+As this CFR Backgrounder points out, the UN Human Rights Council continues to face criticism for, among other things, allowing countries with poor human rights standards to be members.

 - "Uniting for Peace" Resolution.
-In 1950, the United States initiated another landmark resolution of the General Assembly, Resolution 377 (PDF), known as the "Uniting for Peace" Resolution.
+In 1950, the United States initiated another landmark resolution of the General Assembly, Resolution 377 (PDF), known as the "Uniting for Peace" resolution.
 It states that if the UN Security Council "fails to exercise its primary responsibility" of maintaining international peace and security, the General Assembly can and should take up the matter itself and urge member states to consider collective action.
 The assembly has enacted this resolution in a handful of instances, including the Suez crisis of 1956.
-As a result of its intervention there, a ceasefire was called, a withdrawal occurred, and the first United States Emergency Force (USEF), a peacekeeping force, was established.
-The U.S.-initiated war with Iraq provoked calls from a number of organizations, including the legal advocacy organization the Center for Constitutional Rights, to have the General Assembly take up the issue and override the impasse of the Security Council, but the assembly has not done so.
+As a result of its intervention there, a cease-fire was called, a withdrawal occurred, and the first United States Emergency Force (USEF), a peacekeeping force, was established.
+The U.S.-initiated war with Iraq provoked calls from a number of organizations, including the legal advocacy organization the Center for Constitutional Rights, to have the General Assembly take up the issue and override the impasse of the Security Council, but the assembly did not do so.

-Leo Schwartz contribued to this report.
+Eleanor Albert and Leo Schwartz contribued to this report.